MichaelCurrin/learn-to-code/Web dev/README.md

 ### VS Code

+#### Formatting

-- Formatting - these work great for making HTML and JS look neat and all your files consistently spaced.
+These work great for making HTML and JS look neat and all your files consistently spaced.

+- Beautify
+- Prettier
+- Markdown All in One

-    - Beautify - I found memory leaks with this on saving an HT<L file.
+I found memory leaks with this on saving an HTML file with comments, especially with TODOs.
 VS Code would take up around 90% memory when there is a comment in the HTML.
-    - Prettier
+So far I've seen this in Beautify in HTML and Markdown All in One in Markdown - so maybe it is a VS Code and not an extension issue.